Subways of Your Mind: Viral internet phenomenon

 On May 27, 2019, Australian music news website Tone Deaf wrote the earliest article focusing on the song, with author Tyler Jenke discussing the preliminary stages of the search for the track and noting that the search was similar to a 2013 search for a song which was ultimately identified as "On the Roof", the English version of "Lämna någonting kvar" by Swedish musician Johan Lindell.

 Between 2019 and 2021, American YouTuber Justin Whang posted five episodes of his series Tales from the Internet discussing the song and the progress of the search.
 His videos further galvanized Internet users to contribute to the effort to identify the song.

 In addition, a number of covers and remixed versions of the song have been created, including a cover by American band Mephisto Walz titled "Like the Wind" and released on their 2020 album All These Winding Roads.
 In March 2023, the song was used in MyHouse.wad, a Doom II mod posted to the Doomworld forums by the pseudonymous user "Veddge".
 As described in PC Gamer, "you can find it playing from the open door of a lonely car, several layers deep into the inception-style madness that plagues the mod".
 The song's cryptic nature led it to be widely associated with the "liminal space" internet aesthetic.

-After its identification, the song made a licensed appearance in the 2025 horror film Black Phone 2; the film is set in 1982, and an early scene has the character Finney (Mason Thames) watching an episode of the variety series Night Flight, which airs a "Subways of Your Mind" music video.

-Identification
+Identification and aftermath

 On November 4, 2024, Reddit user u/marijn1412 claimed to have identified the song as "Subways of Your Mind" by the German band Fex.
 While researching bands who participated in Hörfest, an annual event highlighting lesser-known musical artists, the user contacted a Fex band member listed in an issue of the German newspaper Nordwest-Zeitung.
 According to the user, the band member confirmed that Fex was the creator of the song and planned to re-release it as a result of it being unearthed.
 One member of Fex, Michael Hädrich, confirmed the story to German tabloid tz, while the band's lead singer, Ture Rückwardt, participated in an interview with the Kiel newspaper Kieler Nachrichten, further corroborating the story.

 On November 7, 2024, three of the four original members of the band, Hädrich, Rückwardt and bassist Norbert Ziermann, performed an acoustic version of the song for the German radio station NDR 1 Welle Nord in Kiel.
+Sievers had not yet rejoined Fex at the time and was absent from this recording, which does not feature any drums.

-On October 1, 2025, the band officially released the music video for the song, featuring Darius.
+The song later made a licensed appearance in the 2025 horror film Black Phone 2; the film is set in 1982, and an early scene has the character Finney (Mason Thames) watching an episode of the variety series Night Flight, which airs a "Subways of Your Mind" music video.
+On October 1, 2025, the band officially released the music video for the song, featuring Darius as a special guest.